Green juice is definitely having a moment.

-After a good deal of research, I discovered that the hard work you put in to your early morning detox is worth it.
-The morning is the best time to drink fresh juice because you get an essential dose of complex carbohydrates.
-Complex carbohydrates are calories that are packed with nutrition – rather than the empty calories you find in junk food – and can aid weight loss, since you don’t have to eat as many calories to get the nutrition you need every day.
-If you drink your fresh juice on an empty stomach, then the complex carbohydrates reach even further down into your stomach!
+Complex carbohydrates are calories that are packed with nutrition – rather than the empty calories you find in junk food – and can aid weight loss, since you don’t have to eat as much every day to get the nutrition you need.
+If you drink fresh juice on an empty stomach, the complex carbohydrates reach even further down into your stomach!
 You’ll get all the goodness and you’ll stay fuller for longer.

-Just bear in mind that if you’re able to tweak your routine a little so that you can have your juice recipes in the morning, then go for it.
-You’ll enjoy more health benefits that way, since this is when your juice will be healthiest.
+Just bear in mind moving forward that if you’re able to alter your morning routine so you have a little more time, then have your juice recipes in the morning.
+You’ll enjoy more of the health benefits that your juices provide you with and it’ll fuel your day more efficiently.

 Why Should You Drink Juice On An Empty Stomach?

 If you drink fruit juice or vegetable juice along with a large, heavy meal, I’d recommend changing your routine a bit.
-If you’re having fresh juice in this way, your body has to work a lot harder to absorb all of the goodness and it’s more likely that your body will turn some of it into waste.
-This is the last thing you want if you’re going to all of the effort of juicing every day!
+If you’re having fresh juice in this way, your body has to work a lot harder to absorb the goodness from it and your body is much more likely to turn it into waste.
+This is the last thing you want if you’re going to all the effort of juicing every day!
 If you’re making fresh juice, you want to get the benefit of all the nutrition that’s in there.
 This is one of the reasons that enjoying your juice in the morning is the healthiest way to go.

 Why I Prefer Fresh Juice In The Morning

-This is just my personal opinion, but I find I feel better throughout my day if I started it with a juice.
+This is just my personal opinion, but I find I feel better throughout my day if I start it with a fresh juice.

 Drinking Juice At Night

-If you’re having juice in the evening, I’d avoid having lots of fresh fruit juice because it has lots of fructose (a natural sugar) in it.
-Try to stick with vegetable juice-based recipes, since they’re lower in sugar.
-Green vegetables, like kale, can be a good choice since they’re so nutritious – a little superfood concoction before bed could be just the ticket!
+If fresh juice at night is your only option, then I’d try to avoid fresh fruits if possible, since it contains lots of fructose – a natural sugar.
+Try to stick to vegetable juice-based recipes, since they’re lower in sugar and very healthy!
+Green vegetables, like kale, can be a good choice since they’re so nutritious – a little superfood concoction before bed could be just the ticket.

-Fruit juice is absolutely fine during they day because generally you burn off the natural sugars in it so it won’t affect your blood sugar levels.
-However, having it at night can cause a huge spike and then a crash in your blood sugar, which can really disturb your sleep patterns.
+Having fruit juice during the day isn’t a problem, since usually you burn off the natural sugars in it so it won’t affect your blood sugar levels.
+However, having it at night can cause a huge spike and then a consequent crash in your blood sugar, which can have a big impact on your sleep patterns.

 How Much Juice Should You Have At Once?